PV-Lab/Archerfish/README.md

 Detailed Bill of Materials for the Archerfish System.

 ### [2] 2_Motor_Step_Arduino/2_Motor_Step_Arduino.ino
 Simple Arduino Mega gradient printing code for two 28BYJ-48 5V Stepper Motors with ULN2003 Drivers.
 This code drives both syringes in the archerfish system to create a gradient of droplets.
+Package version AccelStepper >= 1.64 and Arudino IDE >= 2.2.1 were used to develop this code.

 ### [3] Raster_R5_MP.gcode
 G-code for a Monoprice MP Select Mini 3D Printer to raster the gradient printed by the Archerfish system on a 100mm x 100mm polyester sheet.
+Marlin-flavor G-code is used to develop this code.

 ### [4] Archerfish.step
 Detailed CAD Model of the Archerfish System.
 Open-access CAD model of the complete Archerfish assembly can also be found on [GrabCAD](https://grabcad.com/library/archerfish-1)